Tim55667757/TKSBrokerAPI/README_EN.md

 To close one order of any type by its ID, you can use the `--close-order` (`--cancel-order`) key followed by a unique order ID.
 To close orders by list, you can use the similar key `--close-orders` (`--cancel-orders`), after which followed all order identifiers.

-To close a previously opened position (both "long" or "short") use the `--close-trade` (`--cancel-trade`) key, preceded by the instrument with the `--ticker key `.
+To close a previously opened position (both "long" or "short") use the `--close-trade` (`--cancel-trade`) key, preceded by the instrument with the `--ticker` (priority) or `--figi` keys.
 In fact, a market order is opened with the direction opposite to the open position.
-To close positions for several instruments, you can use the similar key `--close-trades` (`--cancel-trades`), after which define the required tickers (the `--ticker` key is no longer required).
+To close positions for several instruments, you can use the similar key `--close-trades` (`--cancel-trades`), after which define the required tickers or FIGIs (the `--ticker` or `--figi` keys are no longer required).

 You can also use the common key `--close-all` (`--cancel-all`).
 If you specify it without parameters, then an attempt will be made to close all instruments and orders, except for those that are blocked or not available for trading.
 First, all orders will be closed, otherwise, for example, limit orders may block the closing of part of the available volumes for instruments.
 Then, in order, positions will be closed for all instruments: shares, bonds, ETFs and futures.
 This key is more convenient when you need to urgently close all positions than to perform these operations one by one.